survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 }
 ```

+{pagebreak}

-And based on this a minifier can eliminate the `if` statement as it has become dead code:
+A minifier eliminates the `if` statement as it has become dead code:

 ```javascript
 var foo;